typetron/typetron.org/tutorials/twitter-clone/tweets.md

 }
 ```

+Don't worry about the error in the entity.
+We will have to add the inverse of the relationship in the _User_ entity to
+make it go away.
+The inverse relationship will tell Typetron more info about our entities.

 One thing we also need to do, is to update the _User_ entity to reflect the added relationship.

 ```file-path